KrX3D/tankerkoenig-card/README.md

 ## Changed in this fork:

-- Price shown in 2 digits
+- "digits" parameter added.
+Price shown in 2 or 3 digits.
+Third digit is superscripted
 - "street" and "city" replaced name parameter. -> brand, street and city are shown each in different line
 - parameter "sort" added .> pick what to sort e5, e10 or diesel